-The can be done with fins (DYN) and without fins (DNF)
+This can be done with fins (DYN) and without fins (DNF)

-This discipline is usually performed in a pool and is based on maximum distance horizontally under the water.
+This discipline is usually performed in a pool and is based on the maximum distance horizontally under the water.
 Both are competition disciplines but dynamic with fins is used in International team competitions.

-Free immersion is often used for equalization practice and to get to a suitable depth for buddying whilst saving the legs for a possible rescue and many freedivers take to one discipline such as dynamic without fins over another simply because they enjoy the feeling and have little access to depth due to location or weather.
-If however, a freediver is keen on competing then they will usually focus on the main competition disciplines of constant weight with fins, dynamic with fins, and static apnea.
+Free immersion is often used for equalization practice and to get to a suitable depth for buddying while saving the legs for a possible rescue.
+Many freedivers take to one discipline, such as dynamic without fins, over another simply because they enjoy the feeling and have little access to depth due to location or weather.
+If a freediver is keen on competing, they usually focus on the main competition disciplines of constant weight with fins, dynamic with fins, and static apnea.